EHRI/docs/docs/nn-sites/walkthrough/walkthrough.rst

     cd themes/ehri-nn
     git pull origin main

+**Now**, run the Hugo build on your site to ensure there are no errors and then run the server to ensure the theme changes have not caused any problems with the site HTML/CSS etc.

-After this you will need to commit the changes to the theme submodule in the ``my-nn-site`` repository:
+If all is good, you will need to commit the changes to the theme submodule in the ``my-nn-site`` repository:

 .. code-block:: bash

     git add themes/ehri-nn
     git commit -m "Update theme"

-Be sure to check how your site looks after updating the theme, as the update may have broken something.
+Remember, be sure to check how your site looks after updating the theme, as the update may have broken something.

 Troubleshooting
 ---------------